ALTIS: Modernizing GPGPU Benchmarking: The Benchmark Suite

-\textbf{Where} is a new relational algebra benchmark.
-GPUs are becoming increasingly popular for data analytics because relational algebra operations are easy to parallelize.
-This benchmark acts like a filter for a set of records, returning a subset of the input records that meet a set of conditions.
-It first maps each entry to a 1 or 0, before running a prefix sum and using both of these auxiliary data structures to reduce the input data to just the matching entries.\\
+\paragraphbe{Where} is a new relational algebra benchmark developed for \ALTIS{}.
+GPUs are increasingly popular for data analytics because relational algebra operations are amenable to efficient GPU parallelization~\cite{dandelion}.
+This benchmark implements a filter for a set of records, returning a subset of the input records that meet a set of conditions.
+It first maps each entry to a 1 or 0, before running a prefix sum and using both of these auxiliary data structures to reduce the input data to just the matching entries.

+\paragraphbe{Raytracing.} Ray tracing is a rendering technique used for generating images by tracing the path of light in the form of pixels.
+It operates by simulating the effects of its interaction with virtual objects.
+This workload is new in \ALTIS{} and the implementation is adapted from publicly available implementation here~\cite{raytracing-source}.
+In addition, an OptiX version~\cite{optix-ray} is supplied for RT Core benchmarking.